rpsft/etlbox/README.md

 ## ETLBox.net

 For a full documenetation, please visit the project homepage: [etlbox.net](https://etlbox.net) contains all the information you need about ETLBox.
-There is a whole set of [introductional articles](https://etlbox.net/articles/getting_started.html), [tons of examples how to create data flows](https://etlbox.net/articles/examples/example_basics.html) and a [complete API documentation](https://etlbox.net/api/index.html).
+There is a whole set of [introductional articles](https://etlbox.net/articles/getting_started.html), a lot of examples how to create data flows and a complete API documentation.

-### See the video
+**See the video**

 Watch a short video that introduces you into the basic concepts of ETLBox and how to create your own ETL process.
 [See the video on Youtube!](https://www.youtube.com/watch?v=CsWZuRpl6PA)